dotnetweekly/dnw-gatsby/src/newsletters/2014/23/bring-your-best-unity-games-to-the-windows-store-for-a-chance-to-win-up-to-us50000.md

 ---
 _id: 5a88e1aebd6dca0d5f0d29d8
-title: 'Bring Your Best Unity Games to the Windows Store for a Chance to Win up to US$50,000 '
+title: "Bring Your Best Unity Games to the Windows Store for a Chance to Win up to US$50,000 "
 url: 'http://unity3d.com/contest/windows'
 category: 5a88e1aebd6dca0d5f0d29d8
 slug: 'bring-your-best-unity-games-to-the-windows-store-for-a-chance-to-win-up-to-us50000'